-The House 12-Volt Breaker Panel is located behind the small cabinet door near the galley or below the refrigerator.
+The House 12-Volt Breaker Panel is located behind the small cabinet door near the galley, below the refrigerator, or under the bed, depending on model.

-House 12-Volt Circuit Breaker Panel
+House 12V Circuit Breaker Panel -Typical View

 Typical view of breaker panel.
 Breakers are labeled on panel.
 Arrangement may vary according to appliance and equipment options.